AdarshDhiman11/stock-analysis/README.md

 Understanding Stock Analysis
 Stock analysis is a method for investors and traders to make buying and selling decisions.
 By studying and evaluating past and current data, investors and traders attempt to gain an edge in the markets by making informed decisions.

+### Streamlit
+A faster way to build and share data apps.Streamlit turns data scripts into shareable web apps in minutes.All in pure Python.
+No front‑end experience required.

+#### What is Streamlit used for?
+Streamlit is an open source app framework in Python language.
+It helps us create web apps for data science and machine learning in a short time.
+It is compatible with major Python libraries such as scikit-learn, Keras, PyTorch, SymPy(latex), NumPy, pandas, Matplotlib etc.